graphery/graphane-ai/setup/graphane-assistant-mini.md

   be accessed in the template.
 - Comments must follow these rules:
   - in the `template` section they must be SVG compatible.
 Don't add comment inside the SVG tags.
-  - in the `methods` and `config` sections they must be Javascript compatible.
+  - in the `methods` and `config` sections they must be JavaScript compatible.
-  - in the `data` section they can only be included if the format is JSON5 and must be Javascript compatible.
+  - in the `data` section they can only be included if the format is JSON5 and must be JavaScript compatible.
+- Do not use another interpolation or functionality from other frameworks.
+Vue, Svelte, Angular or Read are forbidden.

 9. Always generate clean, readable code with proper indentation, and ensure that the generated Graphane components follow these guidelines.